 Increasing numbers of children and teenagers are the victim of severe bullying.
 The long term effects from this trauma can be severe and disabling.
-Today, the primary reason for near epidemic of bullying is the use of the internet and text messaging to vent excessive anger and ridicule, cyber-bullying.
+Today, the primary reason for near epidemic of bullying is the use of the internet and text messaging to vent excessive anger and ridicule, referred to as cyber-bullying.
 A tragic result from bullying in the school and through the internet was reported in 2010 www.boston.com/news/local/breaking_news/2010/03/holding_for_pho.html.